Skip to main content

 The City Council on May 18 authorized applying to the U.S. Department of Transportation’s Safe Streets and Roads for All grant program, which could provide funding for traffic safety planning and related studies.
 City officials said the grant would require a 20 percent local match.

-Harden said a project in the $350,000 to $400,000 range would require a local match of $70,000 to $80,000, which he said could be met through staff time, consultant work and survey efforts rather than cash alone.
+City Engineer Dave Harden, said a project in the $350,000 to $400,000 range would require a local match of $70,000 to $80,000, which he said could be met through staff time, consultant work and survey efforts rather than cash alone.

 Harden said the grant would allow the city to gather the traffic data, crash analysis and public outreach needed to compete for future construction funding.
 The consultant-led work would focus on long-standing concerns, including the East Gridley Road and Fairview Drive intersection, traffic near Wilson School and emergency response access when trains block crossings.